Hooden horse

 Meaning of 'Hooden'

 There is no clear etymology for the words 'hooden' or 'hoodening'.
-The Oxford English Dictionary entry is quite brief and surmises that it derives from 'wooden', but other theories include 'hooded', 'hide' (as in animal skin — or as in concealment) and 'hoaden' (a type of cloth): all of which should be self-explanatory.
+The Oxford English Dictionary entry is quite brief and surmises that it derives from 'wooden', but other theories include 'hooded', 'hide' (as in animal skin — or as in concealment) and 'hodden' (a coarse, peasant/farmer cloth, albeit mainly associated with Scotland): all of which should be self-explanatory.
 There is a local village called Hoaden, but it has no obvious link with the tradition; conversely, the village of Hoath does, so folk etymologists will probably one day conclude that it was the 'Hoathen' horse, but that is quite fanciful and there's no evidence.
 One book claims it may be from 'hodden', a dialect form of 'holden', meaning 'held' as in a sacred object to be guarded for a symbolic annual sacrifice… hmmm!
 Another suggested derivation is 'Robin Hood', as he was a key figure in Mumming plays throughout history, accompanied by Maid Marian = Mollie.
 Finally, there is a chance that it may have come from 'Woden' (the Norse god), as he had a famous horse and this has evidently influenced the similar custom of the Schimmelreiter.
 It is unlikely we will ever know much more than this.

 running two-legged horse